Dental Assisting

 8. A minimum of 16 ACT composite score (National or Residual) is required for admission consideration.
 Proof of score must be uploaded to online application.
 ACT scores are available on Degree Works reports, transcripts including High School, and through ACT.org.
 If ordering your score report, please use Code 0083 and allow 4-6 weeks for processing.
 Wallace will receive your score from ACT and add it on your myWallace account.
 To use scores available on ACT.org you will need to print to PDF, we do not accept screenshots.
 We will accept ACT Superscores from ACT, but not manually calculated ACT Superscores.
 Higher scores will receive more points in the application process.
 Scan the document to PDF format and save the file as: your FULL NAME ACT.pdf, you will upload the document to your online application.

 9. Be eligible for ENG 101 according to college requirements.
-Please refer to General Admission section of catalog or check with your advisor.
+Please refer to General Admission section of the catalog or check with your advisor.

 10. Possess a 2.3 grade point average on a 4.0 scale.